 As part of the NSW government’s plans, these regions would be paired with substantial investments in new energy storage and transmission infrastructure projects, ensuring the state can transition to a system primarily powered by renewables while maintaining reliable and lower cost supplies of power.

 The Hunter region is home to a large proportion of NSW’s coal industry, with almost 9,000MW of coal generation capacity located in the region, including the Eraring, Bayswater, Liddell and Vales Point power stations, but the regions fossil fuel sector faces an uncertain future with all of these coal power stations are expected to close by 2035.

 The Hunter region has featured heavily in recent political debate around climate and energy policy, with tensions between a recognised need to support a transition away from coal, while managing the future of workers in the regions coal mining and power generation sectors.

 Federal Labor MP Joel Fitzgibbon recently resigned as the shadow resources minister due to a dispute over the party’s climate policies, with Fitzgibbon arguing that Labor had to soften its approach to climate action or risk losing votes in resources heavy regions.

-However, it may be the opposite that eventuates if it is ultimately a Liberal state government that embraces strong investment in new renewable energy industries in the Hunter region, leaving coal advocates like Fitzgibbon isolated in their opposition to a proactive transition away from fossil fuels.
+However, Labor may have the opposite issue to deal with, if it is ultimately a Liberal state government that embraces strong investment in new renewable energy industries in the Hunter region, leaving coal advocates like Fitzgibbon isolated in their opposition to a proactive transition of the Hunter Region away from fossil fuels.